TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Rotated: [3,4,5,1,2]
 - Your task:
 - Find the minimum element in the rotated array.
-- Must run in O(log n) â†’ Binary Search.
+- Must run in O(log n) → Binary Search.
 ---

 ## 2. Constraints